veronikayurchuk/paligemma-from-scratch/README.md

 The Vision Embeddings component effectively converts a 2D image into a 1D sequence of patch embeddings, similar to how words are embedded in NLP models, making it possible for the transformer encoder to process visual information.

-## SigLIP Vision Encoder: Processing Visual Information
+### SigLIP Vision Encoder: Processing Visual Information

 Next block after Vision Embeddings is Vision Encoder.
 After converting the image into contextualized embeddings, the SigLIP Vision Encoder processes this information through a series of transformer layers.
 Each transformer layer contains self-attention and feed-forward network blocks with residual connections, implemented in the **SiglipEncoderLayer** class.
 All together, these create the **SiglipVisionEncoder** class which forms the computational core of the vision understanding system.
+The dim of tensors is preserved in each layer.

 The encoder's job can be thought of as creating a "visual understanding" of the image - transforming raw pixel representations into semantic concepts that can be aligned with language.

 ![SigLIP Vision Encoder Explained](images/SiglipVisionEncoder_explained.png)

-The Vision Encoder is the core of the SigLIP model, responsible for understanding the relationships between different parts of the image.
-Also, SigLIP uses a "pre-norm" architecture (normalizing before attention and MLP) rather than "post-norm" (which was common in earlier transformers).
+Note that SigLIP uses a "pre-norm" architecture (normalizing before attention and MLP) rather than "post-norm" (which was common in earlier transformers).

 ### Implementation of SiglipVisionEncoder class